Sign in Sign up free

 Here are the core principles of semantic content architecture:

-The shift from keyword-centric to entity-centric SEO is not theoretical — it is measurable.
-In our tests, pages restructured around semantic triplets saw an average 18% improvement in AI Overview citation rates within 6 weeks.
+The shift from keyword-centric to entity-centric SEO is not theoretical - it is measurable in the AI Overview citation patterns that favor specific, entity-anchored content over generic keyword coverage.

 Code Implementation for AI-Proofing